 If you're looking for a foolproof baklava recipe that looks and tastes like the traditional Middle Eastern dessert, look no further!
-I went through countless iterations of this recipe to finally perfect it and achieve my Middle Eastern in-laws approval.
 This vegan baklava contains no honey or dairy, but it's still sweet, crispy, crunchy, and so delicious!
 Plus my tips for working with finicky phyllo dough will have you whipping out professional-looking baklava that'll have everyone drooling.

 About this Recipe